tinuwalther/PSXiDiag/README.md

 Import the data from a CSV and create a Mermaid-Class-Diagram with the content of the CSV as Html with PSHTML.

-All libraies are included in the project in the assets-folder and no access to the Internet is needed.
+All libraries are included in the project in the assets-folder and no access to the Internet is needed.

 - Semicolon-Delimiter
 - Title 'Advanced ESXiHost Inventory'